 - Being excluded by from the Medicare program.

-Since exclusions are designed to protect patients and the programs that serve them, it is not surprising to see that that most are based on fraud, adverse license board actions or exclusions imposed by the OIG.
+Since exclusions are designed to protect patients and the programs that serve them, it is not surprising to see that most are based on fraud, adverse license board actions, or exclusions imposed by the OIG.
 The chart showing the breakdown of Texas Medicaid Exclusions by occupation over the last five years is also consistent with this focus as Nurses account for almost half of all exclusions during that period.
 However, when added to others who receive licenses (physicians, pharmacists, etc.) those with a license account for almost three-fourths of all Texas Medicaid Exclusions.

 III.
 What is the Effect of a Texas Medicaid Exclusion?